flexbox/foundation-101/README.md

 * Modern web developement using the terminal and **Node.js**
 * **Web design** with the Foundation framework
-* Deployment / Hosting and build system like Gulp
 * Use an API to send emails

-Thanks to GitHub the hosting is FREE on [GitHub pages](https://pages.github.com/)
+* Deployment / Hosting and build system like Gulp.
+Thanks to GitHub the hosting is FREE on [GitHub pages](https://pages.github.com/).

 ---